 After a part in the ensemble comedy Office Christmas Party (2016), Munn joined another franchise with her voice work for The Lego Ninjago Movie (2017).
 Poking fun at the movie supervillain archetype, she played Koko, the ex-wife of Justin Theroux's evil warlord and mother of Dave Franco's adolescent ninja.

-After kicking the 2018 summer season off with a cameo in Ocean's 8, the all-female spinoff of the popular heist trilogy, Munn was slated to co-star in the fourth installment of The Predator, as a scientist who teams with the military to take out the deadly intergalactic hunters.
+After kicking the 2018 summer season off with a cameo in Ocean's 8, the all-female spinoff of the popular heist trilogy, Munn also co-starred in the fourth installment of The Predator, as a scientist who teams with the military to take out the deadly intergalactic hunters.
 Next up was a return to latex and butt kicking for X-Men: Dark Phoenix, scheduled for a 2019 release.

 'Attack of the Show'